mitchell-lang/docs/lib/basic/hashset.md

   - Creates a list containing the elements of `set`.
 - `fromList elems`
   - Creates a set containing the elements in the list.
+- `copy set`
+  - Creates a copy of the set.
+Modifications to the copy do not affect the original set, nor do modifications to the original set affect the copy.